MetaMask/SIPs/SIPS/sip-x.md

 ## Abstract

-This SIP proposes a standard interface for Bitcoin RPC router Snaps, which will act as intermediaries between the MetaMask wallet and account Snaps serving the Bitcoin network.
-These routing Snaps will handle registration of account Snaps and interpret incoming CAIP-27 requests, routing them to the appropriate account Snap for signature or processing, and broadcasting the signed transactions to the Bitcoin network.
+This SIP proposes a standard interface for RPC router Snaps, which will act as intermediaries between the MetaMask wallet and account Snaps serving various blockchain networks.
+These routing Snaps will handle registration of account Snaps and interpret incoming CAIP-27 requests, routing them to the appropriate account Snap for signature or processing, and broadcasting the signed transactions to the respective blockchain network.

 ## Motivation